microsoft/2019-ignite-circuit-playground/README.md

 * Device Simulator Express download and guide: https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress

 ## About Device Simulator Express
 The Device Simulator Express extension is an open source extension built by Microsoft Garage interns.
-To learn more about the extension and contribute visit: (link - to be added).
+To learn more about the extension and contribute visit: https://github.com/microsoft/vscode-python-devicesimulator.

 ## Contents